This class is intended for current 8th and 9th graders. Older students should apply for Communicating with Consumers.

 “I gained a lot of knowledge about marketing.
 I'm going to look at everything with a different eye.” – Martina R. | Chêne Bougeries, Switzerland

 What is marketing communications?
 Is it buying and selling, advertising and promotion, surveys and telemarketing, or looking at how consumers buy?
 Do you want the same stuff your friends have; do you want to be part of the “in” crowd; and what do your clothes say about you?

 In this course students examine multiple ads and promotional programs, read about how companies try to reach consumers, and discuss consumers’ responses to companies’ programs.
 They explore how companies advertise and promote their products to the consumer.

-We approach these topics through a combination of lectures, case studies, and class discussions.
-Students are divided into small groups to do hands-on work and present their findings to the class for Q&A. As a final project, they work in teams to create, brand, and develop a comprehensive written marketing and communications plan for a new product, which they also present to the class.
+The morning session is devoted to lecture and class discussion.
+In the afternoon, students are often divided into small teams to do hands-on and group work and present their findings to the class for Q&A. As a final project, they work in teams to create, brand, and develop a comprehensive written marketing and communications plan for a new product, which they also present to the class.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.